mozilla/addons-frontend/README.md

 };
 ````

-After this, re-build and restart using `npm run build` and `npm run start`
+After this, re-build and restart using `yarn build` and `yarn start`
 as documented above.
 If you have used `localhost` before with a different configuration,
 be sure to clear your cookies.